 In the 1970s, Professor Clough was Director of the Earthquake Engineering Research Center (EERC) at UC Berkeley, the predecessor to PEER, and a hub for analytical and experimental earthquake engineering research, information resources, and public service programs.
 Clough worked with Professor Joseph Penzien on the design of UC Berkeley's shaking table, one of the world's largest multi-directional shaking tables, whose innovative features were later adopted by tables in Japan, Mexico, and Peru.
-Professor Clough served on the National Academy of Sciences Committee on Earthquake Engineering and is the recipient of many honors including the George W. Housner Medal from the Earthquake Engineering in London.
+Professor Clough served on the National Academy of Sciences Committee on Earthquake Engineering and is the recipient of many honors including the George W. Housner Medal from the Earthquake Engineering Research Institute and the Prince Philip Medal from the Royal Academy of Engineering in London.
 He was a member of the National Academy of Sciences (1979), the National Academy of Engineering (1968), the Royal Norwegian Scientists Society, and the Chinese Academy of Engineering.